Swiss resorts in uphill battle over no snow, franc

 Tourism, which contributes some 5 percent to Swiss gross domestic product, has come under pressure due to the strong Swiss franc that rose by more than 20 percent against the euro earlier this year and flirted with parity in August -- the height of the summer season.

-Veronique Kanel, spokeswoman for the Swiss tourism organization, said there was no cause for alarm yet.
+Veronique Kanel, spokeswoman for the Swiss tourism organisation, said there was no cause for alarm yet.

 "However, should this situation last until mid-December, the lack of snow coupled with the strong Swiss franc would be extremely worrying," she said.

-Switzerland had its last heavy snowfall on October 19, but the Federal Office for Meteorology is forecasting snow Friday evening, ending a five-week drought.
+Switzerland had its last heavy snowfall on Oct.
+19, but the Federal Office for Meteorology is forecasting snow on Friday evening, ending a five-week drought.

 FRANC-FIGHTING MEASURES